Under Pressure: Cambodia's Rapidly Expanding Population

 1993, when the nation was rebuilt under a new government, many Cambodians have

 returned to their homeland from neighboring countries such as Thailand.

-Although the country has seen economic growth, the population increase has
+Although the Cambodian economy has been improving, the population growth has

 placed additional pressure on a country already ravaged by years of war.
 In the